Office project training program. Microsoft Project Online Training

 5.3 Assessing the significance of risks

-5.4 Methods for calculating the actual timing of tasks
+5.4 Methods for calculating real task deadlines

 5.5 Calculation of three versions of the project using the Monte Carlo method

-5.6 Reconciliation and Reporting
+5.6 Coordination and report

 5.7 Problems and solutions